-Presumption in workers compensation typically requires that an employer accept full responsibility for certain diagnoses, with presumption laws varying by jurisdiction.
-And, with the recent pandemic and national healthcare emergency in the United States, presumption in workers compensation can often mean accepting responsibility for the contraction of a highly communicable virus that carries a multitude of implications both for the employee and the employer.
+And, with the recent pandemic and national healthcare emergency in the United States, presumption in workers’ compensation can often mean accepting responsibility for the contraction of a highly communicable virus that carries a multitude of implications both for the employee and the employer.

-In several jurisdictions, the increasing prevalence of COVID-19 has led to modifications of the workers compensation statute to factor in other circumstances that might heighten an employee’s risk of exposure to disease.
-By this new standard, certain workplace illnesses are presumed to be secondary to occupational issues.
+Under these new standards, lawmakers presume that certain workplace illnesses result from occupational exposure.
 For example, some presumption laws assert that certain cancers are a function of occupational exposure regardless of what evidence-based medicine may indicate.

-This broad, vague definition of presumption in workers compensation has made it even more difficult to distinguish between ordinary disease of life and occupational diseases in the workplace.
-Certainly, there are those professions and/or workplaces that historically carry a higher risk for disease secondary to that occupation, such as black lung among coal workers.
-A more recent example of these mitigating circumstances in workers compensation is the COVID-19 pandemic, during which various jurisdictions issued directives, executive orders, and in some situations, even passed changes to the statute maintaining that certain ordinary diseases of life are presumed to be a function of occupational exposure.
+A more recent example of these mitigating circumstances in workers’ compensation is the COVID-19 pandemic, during which various jurisdictions issued directives, executive orders, and in some situations, even passed changes to the statute, maintaining that certain ordinary diseases of life are presumed to be a function of occupational exposure.

 The question then becomes: how can a treating physician (or other healthcare provider such as a physician’s assistant or nurse practitioner) determine if an individual infected with COVID-19 contracted this disease as a function of an occupational/workplace event or not?
-A question made even more difficult to answer when dealing with a mutating virus less than two years old that we are still learning more about every day.

-With little precedence or guidance for COVID-19 claims, a series of specific questions can help workers compensation professionals make a more informed decision when it comes to presumption:
+With little precedence or guidance for COVID-19 claims, a series of specific questions can help workers’ compensation professionals make a more informed decision when it comes to presumption:

 -